Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 > Employees and suppliers (of loans or resources) are shielded from this risk, as they are legally entitled to **payment regardless of losses** (this also helps to attract employees/suppliers, as they get a guaranteed salary).
 However, this also means **they do not share any profit made**.
 Owners get the remaining money after they are paid, and as such they are known as *residual claimants*.

+# Chapter 3
+> Demand, Supply, and Market Equilibrium

+## Markets

+Markets are the places where independent buyers and sellers come together to exchange/trade goods and services.
+This can be interpreted in physical goods (food, resources), or other [[#Factors of Production]], like labor.
+The interaction between buyers and sellers is what drives pricing.

+## Demand

+From a consumer's perspective (in the [[#Circular Flow|product market]]), demand is how much of a product consumers are **willing and able** to buy at certain prices, under [[Basic Economic Concepts#Ceteris Paribus|Ceteris Paribus]].
+A *demand schedule* is a table showing the relation between price and quantity demanded (usually $P$ and $D$, where price is **always** the IV but on the y-axis). *Demand curves* are graphical representations of demand schedules.

 # Chapter 34